It’s coming, but it’s not really his fault.

 The eighth Debt.com scholarship winner has two goals: Find a home and become an artist.

-A year after gay marriage becomes legal, how are same-sex couples faring financially?
+It’s been three years since gay marriage was legalized, how are same-sex couples faring financially?

 And it has nothing to do with “In God We Trust” printed on a $20 bill.